-- Typically this unit is assessed in the following ways: (1) three multiple-choice quizzes—sequence analysis (20 questions), quantitative analysis (15 questions) and systems analysis (15 questions); (2) written report; and (3) oral presentation.
+Indicative assessments in this unit are as follows: (1) three multiple-choice quizzes—sequence analysis (20 questions), quantitative analysis (15 questions) and systems analysis (15 questions); (2) written report; and (3) oral presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Professor Ian Small, Professor Dave Edwards, Dr Laura Boykin
+- Professor Ian Small and Professor Dave Edwards

 - Unit rules